Dry Carpet Cleaning vs Steam Cleaning

 One reason that consumers put off having their carpet, area rugs, and upholstery cleaned is the inconvenience of waiting for wet materials to completely dry out.

-These microbes and pathogens reproduce quickly, creating large quantities of biological waste and contaminants that can quickly spread throughout an interior environment.
-These particles create unsanitary soft surfaces, as well as poor indoor air quality conditions, including airborne allergens.
+The microbes and pathogens that flourish in damp environments can create unsanitary soft surfaces, as well as poor indoor air quality conditions, including airborne allergens.

 Unfortunately, many microorganisms and their biological contaminants are undetectable.
-It is for this reason that consumers should always weigh the risk of introducing excessive amounts of moisture into a home or office environment without force-drying after pressure washing and wet vacuuming your soft surfaces, as steam cleaners do.
+It is for this reason that consumers should always weigh the risk of introducing excessive amounts of moisture into a home or office environment without force-drying after getting carpets steam cleaned.

 Steam cleaning companies may claim to offer a “dry” or “fast-drying” service, but unfortunately this is rarely the case.
 Steam cleaning, in fact, does not use steam at all.

-On the other hand, as all of the deep down moisture evaporates over a period of several days, tiny droplets of water will “wick back” up each fiber.
-The droplets carry tiny soil particles and chemical residue with them, all the way back to the surface of the carpet.
+As all of the deep down moisture evaporates over a period of several days, tiny droplets of water will “wick back” up each fiber.
 The water will eventually evaporate, breaking apart into oxygen and hydrogen gas, leaving behind dried soil.

 If you happen to have a wooden sub-floor (usually plywood or OSB) under your carpet, such as most 2nd floors in residential homes, you should be careful to prevent excess moisture from permeating beneath your carpet.

-As we mentioned, stains, spots, and residue often “wick back” during the evaporation process.
+As we mentioned previously, stains, spots, and residue often “wick back” during the evaporation process.
 The sticky residue left behind is like a magnet for new soil, making it difficult to vacuum due to the soil particles become stuck to the carpet fibers.

 The same is true for upholstery and area rug cleaning.
 Imagine doing a 1,000 lb. load of laundry without a rinse or spin cycle and spreading all of the clean wet clothing across your floor to air dry without a disinfecting heat source.